Opentrons/opentrons/discovery-client/README.md

 # example: find the IP address of a link-local wired robot
 discovery find --ipFilter 169.254

+# example: find the IP address of a wired robot that may be IPv4 or IPv6
+# (IPv6 means legacy non-mDNS wired configuration)
+discovery find -i "169.254" "fd00" -c "[fd00:0:cafe:fefe::1]"
 ```

 #### command specific options